taikoxyz/taiko-mono/packages/website/pages/docs/reference/glossary.md

 ## Data availability

 The property of a rollup’s state being reachable by any node retrieving the inputs that were rolled up and executed to reach said state.
-Data availability (DA) is the preeminent notion which allows a rollup to scale securely.
-A rollup is faced with a decision of what to use as a DA layer (data storage) to guarantee that any node can retrieve this data, permissionlessly, under any circumstance.
+Data availability (DA), specifically decoupling it from the rollup nodes themselves, is the preeminent notion which allows a rollup to scale securely.
+A rollup is faced with a decision of what to use as a DA layer (data storage) to guarantee that any node can retrieve this data, permissionlessly under any circumstance.
 For this reason, using Ethereum for DA currently provides the strongest security guarantees.

 ## Decentralization

 The concept of moving the control and execution of processes away from a central entity.
 In the context of rollups, there are several factors which separately can be more or less decentralized, leading to the degree to which the rollup as a whole is uncapturable by a central entity.
-The most significant factors include who can run a node, who can propose rollup blocks, who can prove blocks (in ZKRs), and who can [upgrade](#Upgradeability) the rollup smart contracts.
+The most significant factors include who can run a node (and how easily), who can [propose](#proposer) rollup blocks, who can [prove](#prover) blocks (in ZK-Rollups), and who can [upgrade](#Upgradeability) the rollup smart contracts.

 ## Deterministic